karan1149/latex-writer/README.md

 # LaTeX Writer

 The goal of this project is to learn more about and experiment with generative adversarial networks, an exciting new technique in machine learning.
 GANs are cool because they generate images that appear similar to training data, but are actually entirely new images.
 For example, if you train a GAN with images of dogs, after training the GAN will be able to generate completely new images of dogs!
 In a sense, the the neural network appears to be learning about what a dog is, more so than if it could just classify different breeds of dogs.
+This is a step toward machines that really appear to be intelligent!

 ## GANs